projectoffoodie/FoodDelivery/README.md

 # FoodDelivery
-Move the FoodDelivery folder in D:/Project/
+Uncompress Project file and Move the FoodDelivery folder in D:/Project/